 Manager wang is very good at people relationship, he is able to make everyone happy in any social event.

 Can you use some of the Chinese expressions you learned today to describe your own personality or someone you know?
 Don’t be shy to share your practice with others in the comment area.
 Thanks!

 - Four different ways to describe your impression of a city in Chinese When you get into a chitchat with a native Chinese, it’s quite...

 - Lesson 11 How to describe “doing things at the same time” in Chinese?
 In this busy world, don’t we all live in a multi-task life...

 - Expression in Chinese to describe people that share similarities (物以类聚, 英雄所见略同) People are inclined to be close to other people that have similar...

-- Chinese expression 百闻不如一见 – “seeing” for one time is better than “hearing” for one hundred times You might have heard about someone’s name being mentioned as an important...
+- Chinese expression 百闻不如一见 – “seeing” once is better than “hearing” one hundred times You might have heard about someone’s name being mentioned as an important...

 Category: Chinese vocabulary